New Apostolic Church: Development during the 20th century

 On 25 January 1930, the day before his 25-year anniversary as Chief Apostle, he fell down the stairs in an accident and was pressed to give up his duties.
 He remained diligent but was finally retired by the council of apostles on 21 September 1930.
 He died on 23 August 1932 at the age of 84 years.

-In 1905, Chief Apostle Niehaus oversaw six Apostle Districts with 488 congregations.
-At the end of his tenure, there were twelve European Apostle Districts with about 1,600 congregations and further 200 congregations overseas.
+In 1905, Chief Apostle Niehaus oversaw six apostle districts with 488 congregations.
+At the end of his tenure, there were twelve European apostle districts with about 1,600 congregations and further 200 congregations overseas.
 The New Apostolic Church in Germany counted 138,000 members in 1925.

 The initially deep ecumenical conviction, which was cultivated in the Catholic Apostolic Church and then by Heinrich Geyer, had declined over time due to heavy conflicts with other Christian denominations, perhaps because the theologian education of ministers in the Catholic Apostolic Church may have been lacking (only a few had been Catholic Apostolic ministers before), or there may have been rejection by the national churches.

 The lower social classes, from which important ministers were drawn, were essential for the growth of the church.
 Nationalistic appeals can be found in hymnaries and theological scriptures from that time.
 Also, significantly for that period, the church's structure became increasingly hierarchical.
-The most charismatic element of the Catholic Apostolic Church, prophecies, became rarer (the last oral lore dates from the 1980s) and the Prophet Ministry disappeared.
+The most charismatic element of the Catholic Apostolic Church, prophecies, became rarer (the last oral lore dates from the 1980s) and the prophet ministry disappeared.
 In fact, a total reform of the evangelical pattern can be observed and which became apparent by expelling Catholic Apostolic influences.

 Setbacks in Nazi Germany

-The New Apostolic Church, like many other small organizations and societies, had to accept compromises with the Nazi regime to avoid being prohibited or persecuted and the New Apostolic Church was not prohibited, unlike a number of other religious communities or sects.
+The New Apostolic Church, like many other small organisations and societies, had to accept compromises with the Nazi regime to avoid being prohibited or persecuted and the New Apostolic Church was not prohibited, unlike a number of other religious communities or sects.
 The extent which Nazi views and attitudes were spread within the church, and whether this happened out of fear of reprisals or one's own expulsion, is today still a controversial subject between the church and its critics.

 Despite the Nazi propaganda which the church spread, some sources tell of converted Jews in the congregations being helped by the New Apostolic Christians.
-Although many of the Apostles joined the NSDAP for reasons of fear, there were a few Apostles and District Apostles who publicly expressed their adverse attitude toward the regime.
+Although many of the apostles joined the Nazi Party (NSDAP) for reasons of fear, there were a few apostles and district apostles who publicly expressed their adverse attitude toward the regime.

 According to Nazi requirements, all divine services had to be concluded with a "Heil Hitler".
 Some ministers' congregation chiefs did not obey those orders, especially in rural areas.
 This led to several congregations being closed repeatedly over time.
 According to church accounts, prohibitions were cancelled partially, with hardship.
 This became apparent by other measures adopted.
 The Nazis burdened the New Apostolic Church with inordinately high duties, suppressed youth care, arbitrarily rejected purchases of land and establishment of chapels, did not allow collection of offerings and prohibited the release of church publications as well as printing of bibles and hymnaries.